 The Council today decided to strengthen the existing restrictive measures in view of the situation in Belarus by introducing a ban on the overflight of EU airspace and on access to EU airports by Belarusian carriers of all kinds.

-On Monday, 9 December 2019, the EU High Representative for Foreign Affairs and Security Policy/Vice-President of the European Commission, Josep Borrell, concluded his four-day visit to Indonesia and the headquarters of the Association of Southeast Asian Nations (ASEAN).
+On 4th June, EU High Representative for Foreign Affairs and Security Policy/Vice-President of the European Commission, Josep Borrell, concluded his four-day visit to Indonesia and the headquarters of the Association of Southeast Asian Nations (ASEAN).